Public-Grievance-Redressal-System/NotificationService/README.md

 # NotificationService
 Notification Service Repository
 ## Description
-This microservice is designed to handle notifications for various channels, such as SMS, Email, and Push notifications.
+This microservice is designed to handle notifications for SMS channels.
 It provides functionality to send notifications and fetch notification history for a user.

 ## Table of Contents
 - Prerequisites